 In today's global society, it is very important to learn a second language.
 There are many benefits of doing so, and French is one of the most popular languages to learn.
 With that said, learning any language can be difficult and frustrating sometimes.
 The key to getting past this phase is finding new methods for teaching yourself how to learn French faster than normal!
 This blog post will share 5 tips on how you can learn French in a short amount of time.

 Listening to French Music

-Watch Movies in French
+Watch Films in French

 Watch movies in French with subtitles.
 This is a great way to learn vocabulary and sentence structure because you can read what the characters are saying while still hearing it spoken out loud!
-Just make sure to watch a movie that is at your level of understanding so you don't become frustrated.
+Just make sure to watch a film that is at your level of understanding so you don't become frustrated.

 Learning through a French Book

 Read a book in French and then listen to an audio-book.
 This technique can be used for any language.
 You will learn the vocabulary while still being able to learn how each word sounds by listening... plus reading helps build up your vocabulary and speed over time too!